tmtsoftware/esw/docs/src/main/sequencersandscripts/sequencer.md

 | ESW.IRIS_2 | IRIS | IRIS_ImagerAndIFS | blue |IRIS.IRIS_ImagerAndIFS.blue | An IRIS instrument Sequencer running the IRIS script for the IRIS_ImagerAndIFS observing mode using the ESW.IRIS_2 Sequence Component with a variation as blue. |
 | ESW.primary | ESW |  IRIS_ImagerAndIFS | | ESW.IRIS_ImagerAndIFS | An ESW Sequencer running the ESW script for the IRIS_ImagerAndIFS observing mode using the ESW.primary Sequence Component. |

 As shown above, the observing mode is the instrument name, and an instrument-specific label related to observing mode features.
-Variation is used to differentiate between any two sequence components of one subsystem(eg. IRIS).
+Variation is used to differentiate between any two sequencers of one subsystem(eg. IRIS).
 Each instrument includes its scripts inside its specific package.
 The subsystem, observing mode and variation are used to look up the correct script in the script repository.
 Once the Sequencer script is loaded in a Sequence Component, the Sequencer API exposes a `GetSequenceComponent` command which returns the
 Location of the Sequence Component allowing the Sequence Manager or other client to determine which Sequence Component is executing